brianshumate/vaultron/README.md

 7. Use the [Vault HTTP API](https://www.vaultproject.io/api/index.html)
 8. Clean up or reset: disassemble Vaultron and clean up Vault data with `./unform`

-**NOTE: `./unform` REMOVES ALMOST EVERYTHING including the existing Vault data, logs, and Terraform state — be careful!**
+**NOTE: `./unform` ATTEMPTS TO REMOVE ALMOST EVERYTHING including the existing Vault data, logs, and Terraform state — be careful!** On Linux, generate data will likely be created as uid 0 which means `./unform` will fail and the data in `vault/` and `consul/` subdirectories will need to be manually removed before attempting to `./unform` or `./form` again.

 The Terraform provider modules _are not removed_ to save on resources and time involved in re-downloading them.